Stories behind the Trail of Tears for every state it passed through

-More than 4,000 people died along the way, representing as many as one of every four Cherokee.
-Survivors remade the Cherokee Nation, which exists today as a still-sovereign nation based out of Oklahoma with more than 330,000 citizens across the United States.
+More than 4,000 people died along the way, representing as many as 1 in 4 Cherokee.
+Survivors remade the Cherokee Nation, which exists today as a still-sovereign nation based out of Oklahoma with more than 450,000 citizens across the world.

 The Trail of Tears was designated by Congress in 1987 as a national historic trail.
 Keep reading to discover numerous stories and significant markers along the trail.

 Western North Carolina’s mountains stood as the centerpiece of Cherokee civilization long before the arrival of Europeans.
 Valleys within the Hiwassee, Little Tennessee, Tuckasegee, and other rivers served as ideal farming communities for the Cherokee.

 Around 3,500 Cherokee were living in North Carolina at the time of the Trail of Tears.
 As government officials estimated headcounts and assessed roadways for the forced removal of Indigenous communities, the Unicoi Turnpike (now a historic trail) was selected as the main route, as it ran through northern Georgia into western North Carolina and eastern Tennessee.

 The Old Army Road between Andrews and Robbinsville was expanded in just 10 days in the spring of 1838 to accommodate wagons and the thousands of travelers who would be coming by foot.